Table Of Contents

 The system should monitor inventory flow by documenting raw material entry and tracking production consumption and finished goods shipments to the exit.

-Real-time tracking capabilities enable companies to detect both conditions of stock deficit and excess inventory.
+Real-time tracking capabilities enable companies to detect both stock deficits and excess inventory.

 A BOM represents a clear documentation of all necessary parts and materials for product creation.